zabereznikova/docs.de-de/docs/visual-basic/language-reference/directives/if-then-else-directives.md

 ---
 # <a name="ifthenelse-directives"></a>#If...Then...#Else-Anweisung

-Conditionally compiles selected blocks of Visual Basic code.
+Kompiliert bedingt ausgewählte Blöcke Visual Basic Codes.

 ## <a name="syntax"></a>Syntax